slickstream/docs/highligher/README.md

 - You can optionally add a timer to automatically remove the highlighting after the specified amount of time.

 ## Usage
-In your page, usually at the bottom of the body, include a `<script>` tag to source the highligher script.
+In your page, usually at the bottom of the body, include a `<script>` tag to source the highlighter script.
-Then in your own script you can attach an element to to the highlighter by calling the `window.$highlight` function.
+Then in your own script you can attach an element to the highlighter by calling the `window.$highlight` function.

 The script is available at: https://r.slickstream.com/highlighter/highlighter-v1.js